Infrastructure-AsCode/aks-101/labs/lab-01/readme.md

 sudo az aks install-cli
 ```

-If you are using PowerShell, you need to update system PATH environment variable and add new item for `%userprofile%\.azure-kubectl`.
+If you are on Windows and using PowerShell, you need to update system PATH environment variable and add new item for `%userprofile%\.azure-kubectl`.

 ![env](images/env.png)